LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item1_Understand_template_type_deduction.md

 * T
 * ParamType

-Note that T and ParamType can be different (due to const, volatile etc)
+Note that T and ParamType can be different (due to const, volatile , & or * specifier)

-# Case 1: ParamType is reference or pointer
+# Case 1: ParamType is a reference or a pointer
-Given:
+Given a function template with ParamType is a reference:
 ```c++
 template<typename T>
 void f(T & param);  // ParamType is T &